bbatsov/projectile/doc/usage.md

 ### Basic setup

 To add a project to Projectile, open a file in the project and enable `projectile-mode` in that buffer.
+If you have a projects directory, you can tell Projectile about all of the projects in it with the command `M-x projectile-discover-projects-in-directory`.

 To make Projectile automatically remember projects that you access files in, enable Projectile globally: